jeffpc/nx01/docs/fs-protocol.md

 REMOVE (0x0005)
 ===============

-Given a directory (obj handle) and a path component (string), remove the path component from the directory.
+Given a directory (oid and vector clock) and a path component (string), remove the path component from the directory.
 Removing a non-existent path component fails with `ENOENT`.

-The directory handle's vector clock handling is identical to that of the STAT RPC.
+The directory's vector clock handling is identical to that of the STAT RPC.

 Inputs
 ------
+* directory/parent oid
-* directory/parent obj handle
+* directory/parent vector clock
 * path component name

-THOUGHT: Should this RPC also take an obj handle of the object we want to remove?
+THOUGHT: Should this RPC also take an oid/vector clock of the object we want to remove?

 Limitations
 -----------